In this article, we shall look into 3 sutras to prepare for the Reasoning Ability section.

 To explore the SBI Clerk Prelims Reasoning Syllabus, check at the linked article.

-The Logical Reasoning paper is included in the bank exams syllabus to check the mental ability of the candidates so that they can deal with the real-world problems and act in a faster way to find a solution to a problem.
+The Logical Reasoning paper is included in the bank exams syllabus and government exams too to check the mental ability of the candidates so that they can deal with the real-world problems and act in a faster way to find a solution to a problem.

 If one is good at reasoning, 35 seconds is enough to solve each question.
-The only thing that a candidate should take care of is to know the exact bank exam pattern of the Reasoning Ability section.
+The only thing that a candidate should take care of is to know the exact exam pattern i.e. the type of bank exam questions and answers of the Reasoning Ability section.
+To test your preparation of reasoning you can take a free online quiz on the same.

 To know more about SBI PO Mains Reasoning Syllabus, check at the linked article.